justinjoco/go-tutorial/docs/pseudo-oop/interfaces.md

 PrintShapeArea(circle)
 // "Shape Area = 25"
 ```
 Let's go through a more practical example.
-Let's say we have a black-box function that takes the io.Reader interface (from io package) as a parameter
+Let's say we have a black-box function that takes the `io.Reader` interface (from io package) as a parameter
 ```go
 func handleReader(r io.Reader){
 ...
 }
 ```
-Structs that implement io.Reader must implement the Read(p []byte) (n int, err error) method, such as *os.File and *bytes.Buffer Since these structs have the Read method and the handleReader function only cares that the input struct implements the Read method, handleReader can handle both *os.File and *bytes.Buffer inputs without compilation error.
-Of course, there are many more structs that implement the io.Reader interface, and handleReader can handle inputs of each struct without compilation error.
+Structs that implement `io.Reader` must implement the `Read(p []byte) (n int, err error)` method, such as `*os.File` and `*bytes.Buffer` Since these structs have the Read method and the `handleReader` function only cares that the input struct implements the Read method, `handleReader` can handle both `*os.File` and `*bytes.Buffer` inputs without compilation error.
+Of course, there are many more structs that implement the `io.Reader` interface, and `handleReader` can handle inputs of each struct without compilation error.

 ### Empty Interface

 An empty interface contains zero methods.
-Since every type implements at least zero methods, the empty interface can be used as an "any" type, if the developer uncertain about the types of a function, map valueType, etc. For example, any map, slice, struct implement at least zero methods; thus, they implement the empty interface.
+Since every type implements at least zero methods, the empty interface can be used as an `any` type, if the developer uncertain about the types of a function, map valueType, etc. For example, any map, slice, struct implement at least zero methods; thus, they implement the empty interface.

 Examples: